theshoeshiner/JStruct/README.md

 	</dependency>
 ```

-And the code can be used as follows...
+Structs can be created from format strings (similar to the python library)...

 ```
 Struct struct = Struct.create(">2h2i2q2d4s5S");